A Life Discovered - Cover

 The woman gestured towards the man sitting next to her.
 “Firstly, manners.
 This is William.
 We’re members of an organisation called the Minshull Foundation.”
 The name under which Rhys’s room at the lodging had been reserved.
 “We’re working towards a better and more just world for everyone.

-“You’ve been raised in an out-of-the-way village in an out-of-the-way country in the Anaroc Alliance,” she continued.
+“You have been raised in one of the most remote places in the Anaroc Alliance,” she continued.
 “As you’ll remember from your history lessons, the Alliance began after the Westerling Wars when the countries that had been attacked agreed to help defend each other should they be attacked again.
-The five smaller countries are much like each other.
+The five smaller countries are pretty similar to one another.
 Seibjerg, Asterlia, Rovina, Wenland and Munnin.

 “Reiland is an authoritarian place to live.
 The King is an absolute monarch.
-He uses any means to maintain his power and, consequently, makes the lives of the majority of his people a misery.
+He uses any means to maintain his power and, consequently, makes the lives of most of his people a misery.
 Reiland has a strict social hierarchy.
-The King is at the top, his nobles below him and then downwards.
+The King is at the top, with his nobles below him, and then the rest of the people.
 The people on the lowest rung are effectively destitute, surviving however they can.
 And then there are the slaves.
 They have no rights at all.
 Children born to slaves are slaves.
 They have no way to liberate themselves.

 “Reiland’s social structure is starting to affect the other Alliance countries.
 Under normal circumstances, what Reiland’s King does is his own business.
 However, we cannot allow him to infect the other Alliance countries with his ideas.
-Already, we have raids around our borders with Reiland where people disappear.
-Evidence shows they’re taken to Reiland before disappearing into their ‘system’.
+Already, we have raids around our borders with Reiland, where people disappear.
+The little evidence we have suggests they’re taken to Reiland before disappearing into their ‘system’.

 “The Minshull Foundation is an unofficial group of people from all the countries of the Alliance – yes, including from Reiland – who want to change this.
 We cannot openly accuse Reiland of attacking our countries – that would lead to an all-out war, which Reiland will surely win, and to them applying their society’s standards onto our population.
 It would effectively mean enslaving the majority of our people, and obviously, we can’t allow that.

-“So, the only way of protecting the five countries is to encourage Reiland to change and make it more compatible with the rest of us.
+“So, there are only two ways of protecting the five countries.
+The first is to increase our own military and border guards to try to catch these raiders, but that isn’t a priority for our politicians, and the borders are long and difficult to patrol.
+And it doesn’t do anything to address the problem of Reiland’s ‘culture’ seeping into our societies.
+The other way is to encourage Reiland to change and make it more compatible with the rest of us.
 We can’t do that by force, so we must find another way.

 “Which brings us to you, Rhys,” she said, looking intently at him.
 “Will you help us?”